Backlash (2024): Background

+The 19th Backlash was held at the LDLC Arena in Décines-Charpieu in the Metropolis of Lyon, France, which was WWE's first pay-per-view and livestreaming event to be held in France and the first Backlash held outside of North America.

 Backlash is a recurring professional wrestling event that was established by the American promotion WWE in 1999.
 It was held annually from 1999 to 2009, but was then discontinued until it was reinstated in 2016 and has been held every year since, except in 2019.
+The event was also originally broadcast exclusively via traditional pay-per-view (PPV) before it also became available via livestreaming in 2016.
 The original concept of the event was based around the backlash from WWE's flagship event, WrestleMania.
 The events between 2016 and 2020 did not carry this theme; however, the 2021 event returned Backlash to this original concept.

 In late October 2023, reports emerged that WWE were discussing plans to hold the 2024 Backlash in Paris, France.
 The following month on November 16, the company announced that the 19th Backlash would be held in France, but in Décines-Charpieu, in the Lyon Metropolis, on Saturday, May 4, 2024, at the newly constructed LDLC Arena, which opened that same month.
-This subsequently marked WWE's first pay-per-view (PPV) and livestreaming event to be held in the country, with the event in turn promoted Backlash France, as well as the first Backlash held outside of North America.
+This subsequently marked WWE's first PPV and livestreaming event to be held in the country, with the event in turn promoted Backlash France, as well as the first Backlash held outside of North America.
 This is not to be confused with the first ever WWE event held in France, which occurred on October 23, 1987 (then as World Wrestling Federation; WWF).
 The event was based around the backlash of WrestleMania XL and featured wrestlers from the Raw and SmackDown brand divisions.
-It aired on PPV worldwide and was available to livestream on Peacock in the United States and the WWE Network in most international markets.
 Additionally, the May 3 episode of Friday Night SmackDown was held at the same arena, marking the first time that the program was broadcast from France.
 Tickets went on sale on January 12, 2024.

 Professional wrestling in France dates back to the 1830s and exhibitions of Greco Roman wrestling in circuses.
 In the 1930s, French wrestling moved from Greco Roman to Catch wrestling.
 Between the early 1950s and late 1980s, France was one of two European countries, along with the United Kingdom, to have regular national television coverage of professional wrestling.
 As with British wrestling on ITV, French TV likewise made household names of wrestling stars.
 Some French wrestlers, notably André the Giant and Edouard Carpentier, went on to have successful American wrestling careers.
 By the mid-1980s, the World Wrestling Federation (WWF, renamed WWE in 2002) had invaded France and soon eclipsed local wrestling in popular culture.